 States where medical marijuana is legal

-Below is a list of states and territories that have legalized marijuana for medicinal use.
-Click on the name of the state or territory to navigate to more information about its marijuana laws.
+Below you will find a list of states and territories that have legalized marijuana for medicinal use.
+Click on each name to navigate to more information about its marijuana laws.

 |State||Legalization status||Adult use?||Medical marijuana?||Decriminalized statewide?|